chimera-linux/chimera-linux.github.io/_docs/installation/tldr.md

 using a whole NVMe disk, on an ordinary (usually x86_64) UEFI computer.
 An 8GB swap partition will be used.

-The same instructions will work on any UEFI machime, but `grub-x86_64-efi` will need to be changed to `grub-arm64-efi` or whichever the user needs.
+The same instructions will work on any UEFI machine, but `grub-x86_64-efi` will need to be changed to `grub-arm64-efi` or whichever the user needs.

 ```